-A ratepayer remains liable for the payment of the rates whether or not an account has been received and if an account has not been received, the ratepayer makes the necessary inquiries from the City to establish the amount due for the rates and to pay that amount to the City.
+A ratepayer remains liable for the payment of the rates whether or not an account was received and if an account was not received, the ratepayer must make the necessary inquiries from the City to establish the amount due for the rates and to pay that amount to the City.

-3. Multiple Owners
+11. Multiple Owners

-The City of Cape Town will not split a municipal account as a result of multiple ownerships and will hold the owners jointly and severally liable for payment.
+The City of Cape Town will not split a municipal account because of multiple owners and will hold the owners jointly and severally liable for payment.

-4. Interest on Overdue Accounts
+12. Interest on Overdue Accounts

-Interest shall be raised on overdue accounts as determined in the Credit Control and Debt Collection By-Law and Policy.
+Interest will be raised on overdue accounts as determined in the Credit Control and Debt Collection By-Law and Policy.

-5. Effects of reviews, objections and appeals on liability for payment
+13. Effects of reviews, objections and appeals on liability for payment